 Yes, it is.
 If you’re not aiming for this percentage, your company is:

 ● Not fully leveraging F&A team members’ talents

 We at Consero have made it our mission to improve the financial transparency and efficiency of companies like yours through our expertise, skills, and technology.

 Let’s explain why we feel that this is a necessity for any company looking to be considered “World Class.”

 How companies are wasting dollars on their finance functions

-The role of the CFO has changed a lot in the last decade or so.
+a lot in the last decade or so.
 CFOs now have a lot more to do, and many more worries in the sense that more operations are placed on their shoulders.

 The CFO is still a steward of sorts, but they are now a central figure in strategic planning as well.